-Shift Cancellations: If you have an emergency situation and you need to cancel your shift, you must make those changes to your online itinerary before noon on June 21st, 2017.
-If you are unable to attend a shift once the festival is in progress, you must notify your Volunteer Leader immediately.
-If you cannot reach them, please email the Volunteer Coordinator at: firstname.lastname@example.org and include your name, shift details, shift time, and the reason for cancelling.
+Shift Cancellations: If you have an emergency situation and you need to cancel your shift, you must notify the Volunteer Coordinator at: firstname.lastname@example.org and include your name, shift details, shift time, and the reason for cancelling.

 Check in: We recommend that volunteers check in at the Volunteer Tent (refer to the site map on www.dragonboat.net) 15 minutes prior to the start of your shift.
 This allows enough time to familiarize yourself with the site, register at the volunteer tent, pick up your T-shirt at your first shift, sign-in with your Volunteer Leader, and be sure of your responsibilities.

 Youth 14 - 17: Volunteers between the ages of 14 to 17 must submit a Volunteer Waiver form with the Parent/Guardian section completed and signed.
-The form can be found on the website, and can be emailed to email@example.com or faxed to 613-565-2662.
+The form can be found on the registration form, and can be attached to your application or emailed to email@example.com.

 Check out: All volunteers must communicate with their Volunteer Leader when their shift is finished.
 Volunteers then check out with them at the conclusion of their shift, you do not have to return to the Volunteer Tent at the end of your shift.
 Volunteers that do not sign off with their Volunteer Leader will be assumed to have not successfully completed their shift.
 If you need Volunteer Hour sheets to be signed, please bring your volunteer forms with you on a daily basis for your Volunteer Leader to sign after each shift.
 Do not wait until the last day, or after the festival ends.